mzattera/predictive-powers/README.md

  ### Thread Safety

- With the notable exception of the knowledge base, classes in this library are NOT thread safe; this is because the library is, at present, supporting a micro-service stateless architecture, where AI capabilities are provided at endpoints through REST API.
+ With the notable exception of the knowledge base and the endpoint, classes in this library are NOT thread safe;
+ this is because the library is, at present, supporting a micro-service stateless architecture, where AI capabilities are provided at endpoints through REST API.

- This greatly simplifies backend architecture and allows to scale applications automatically and effortlessly when deployed inside a cloud environment.
+ This greatly simplifies back-end architecture and allows to scale applications automatically and effortlessly when deployed inside a cloud environment.

 ## <a name="examples"></a>Examples